Our Miss Fred: Plot

-English Shakespearean actor Fred Wimbush is called up to serve in the British army during World War II.
-His skills result in his being asked to entertain the troops in France- and is asked to perform in drag.
-However, the Germans capture his position.
-Unless he continues his disguise in women's clothes, Fred fears he will be shot as a spy.
+English Shakespearean actor now RASC Private Fred Wimbush is in the British army during the Battle of France.
+His skills result in his being asked to entertain the troops, but he is ordered to perform in drag.
+When the Germans capture his audience, he continues his disguise in women's clothes.
+Fred fears he will be shot as a spy.
 He has to fend off both French locals and German troops.
 The double entendres and bullets fly as he attempts his escape in the company of the pupils from an English girls' finishing school.

-On a country lane he encounters Miss Flodden and Miss Lockhart who run a nearby finishing school.
-They ask him to fix their car ("Agatha") and is introduced to their five pupils: four English and one American, who are hiding in a barn.
-They suggest that Fred loses his flamboyant dress and instead dresses as a teacher.
+On a country lane he encounters Miss Flodden and Miss Lockhart who run an English girls' school.
+They ask him to fix their car ("Agatha") and is introduced to their five pupils on a tour of France: four English and one American, who are hiding in a barn.
+As the headmistress loudly declares that she loathes female impersonators and would gleefully turn them over to the Germans, Fred maintains his disguise.
+They suggest that Fred lose his flamboyant dress and instead dress as a teacher.

-They have an escaped airman (Smallpiece) hidden in a shed.
-Fred reveals his true identity to him.
-Fred finds a Nazi uniform to disguise Smallpiece.

-Fred drives around the French countryside with the girls encountering the Germans as he goes.
+The English girls have a downed RAF airman, Squadron Leader Smallpiece hidden in a shed; Fred reveals his true identity to him.
+Fred steals a Nazi SS uniform to disguise Smallpiece.
+Fred drives around the French countryside with the girls encountering the Germans.

 They head for an airfield and get in pretending to be a group of girls from the local brothel.
-Although they fail to catch a plane they attach "Agatha" to a blimp and float off to safety.
+Although they fail to catch a plane they attach "Agatha" to a barrage balloon and float off to safety.

-However, in the final scene Fred is entertaining a group of Germans, in drag, singing "Hitler Has Only Got One Ball".
+Fred is recruited by the Special Operations Executive.
+In the final scene Fred, back in drag, is entertaining a group of Germans, singing "Hitler Has Only Got One Ball", though not to the tune of the Colonel Bogey March.

-Sample gag

-'Given his experience as a (Shakespearean) actor, (Fred) ends up...working as an entertainer for the troops.
-And playing all the female parts.
-He's not entirely happy...
-"Look at me, dressed like a bird," he grumbles.
-"They used to come from miles away to see my Titus Andronicus."